Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 ---
 layout: post
-title:  "Detection and Mitigation of Consent Grant Attacks in Azure AD"
+title:  "Detection and Mitigation of Illicit Consent Grant Attacks in Azure AD"
 author: thomas
 categories: [ Azure, Security, AzureAD ]
 tags: [azure, azuread, security]
 image: assets/images/consent-grant-attack.jpg
-description: "Popular phishing attacks are using consent (requests) to gain company or user data.
-In this article we will cover the detection (with Azure Sentinel, Microsoft Cloud App Security or Azure AD portal) and mitigation of illicit consent grant attacks."
+description: "Popular phishing attacks are using illicit cosent grant  to gain company or user data.
+In this article we will cover the detection (with Microsoft Cloud App Security and Azure Sentinel) and mitigation with the latest feature of Azure AD."
 featured: false
 hidden: true
 ---

 _Popular phishing attacks are using consent (requests) to gain company or user data.
 In this article we will cover the detection (with Azure Sentinel, Microsoft Cloud App Security or Azure AD portal) and mitigation of illicit consent grant attacks._

-{% include toc.html html=content %}

 ## Consent Framework in Default (Tenant) Settings
-In the first step it’s very useful to know the permission and consent framework in the Microsoft Identity platform works.
+In the first step it’s very required to know the permission and consent framework in the Microsoft Identity platform.
 You need to understand the delegation process and potential attack surface.
 Microsoft has already documented this in details:
 [Microsoft identity platform scopes, permissions, and consent | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent)

 By default, all users in Azure AD can register applications and set consent permission on their behalf.
 This represent a risk and and you need to ensure that your organization wants to allow end-users to acquire application as self-service without any compliance or risk check.
+So regardle
-So regardless of phishing attacks this default setting should be reviewed by IT compliance, risk and governance management of your company.
+ss of phishing attacks this default setting should be reviewed by IT compliance, risk and governance management of your company.

 The user settings are splitted in **”User can register applications”**...